Welcome to this hands-on lab, *Viewing IoT Core Data Using BigQuery*.

 - Build a Cloud Dataflow Pipeline

-Collect the endpoints for the Pub/Sub subscription and Cloud Storage Bucket:
+Create a Cloud Storage bucket and collect the endpoints for the Pub/Sub subscription and the Cloud Storage bucket.

-Send the Dataflow template and Pub/Sub subscription to Bigquery using the following endpoints:
+Send the Dataflow template and Pub/Sub subscription to BigQuery using the Dataflow job name, BigQuery table information, Pub/Sub subscription link, and bucket location.

 - View Our Data in BigQuery